 Geneva Middle School placed in the top 50% of all schools in Alabama for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 51% (which is higher than the Alabama state average of 47%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 46% (which is higher than the Alabama state average of 45%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 23% (which is lower than the Alabama state average of 24%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 47% (which is higher than the Alabama state average of 46%) for the 2020-21 school year.

 Geneva Middle School ranks among the top 20% of public schools in Alabama for:

 Geneva Middle School's student population of 302 students has stayed relatively flat over five school years.

 The teacher population of 19 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Geneva Middle School is ranked within the top 50% of all 1,276 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

 The diversity score of Geneva Middle School is 0.33, which is less than the diversity score at state average of 0.61.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank